Albert Luthuli: International popularity

 Artist Ronald Harrison, 22 years old at the time, unveiled his painting, The Black Christ, in 1962.
 Harrison portrayed Luthuli as Christ crucified on a cross.
-The painting was unveiled in St. Luke's Anglican Church in Salt River with the permission of Archbishop de Blank.
+The painting was unveiled in St. Luke's Anglican Church in Salt River with the permission of Archbishop Joost de Blank.
 The painting garnered controversy across South Africa.
 Along with Christ being depicted as Black, the two Roman soldiers resembled Prime Minister H. F. Verwoerd and Minister of Justice John Vorster.
-Minister of the Interior, Jan de Klerk, ordered the painting to be taken down and Harrison to appear before the Censorship Board.
-The Censorship Board banned the painting and ruled that it offended religious sensibilities.
-Following a documentary about the painting that aired on the American television network CBS, the government ordered the painting to be destroyed.
-Danish and Swedish supporters of the anti-apartheid movement smuggled the painting to the United Kingdom where, under Anglican prist John Collins' supervision, its display raised money for the International Defence and Aid Fund, a fund created to defend political prisoners.
+The Minister of the Interior, Jan de Klerk, ordered the painting to be taken down and Harrison to appear before the Censorship Board.
+The Censorship Board banned the painting, deeming it disrespectful to religious sentiments.
+Following a CBS television documentary on the artwork, the government mandated its destruction.
+Danish and Swedish supporters of the anti-apartheid movement smuggled the painting to Britain where, under Anglican priest John Collins' supervision, its display raised money for the International Defence and Aid Fund, a fund created to defend political prisoners.
 Harrison was arrested and tortured by the Special Branch who intended on discovering who Harrison collaborated with to paint and display The Black Christ.
 He would later serve eight years of house arrest on charges related to his painting.
 Luthuli desired to meet Harrison after learning of his painting and its significance, and the Norwegian Embassy arranged a visit for Harrison to Luthuli.
-Norwegians took Harrison from Cape Town to Durban.
-Under clandestine circumstances, Harrison met Luthuli in Groutville.
+Norwegians took Harrison from Cape Town to Durban, and Harrison met Luthuli clandestinely in Groutville.